lukas-brg/xMD-renderer/test.md

 ## Lists

+### Unordered List

-- Create a list by starting a line with `+`, `-`, or `*`
++ Create a list by starting a line with `+`, `-`, or `*`
-- Sub-lists are made by indenting 2 spaces:
++ Sub-lists are made by indenting 2 spaces:
   - Marker character change forces new list start:
-        - Ac tristique libero volutpat at
+    * Ac tristique libero volutpat at
-        * Facilisis in pretium nisl aliquet
+    + Facilisis in pretium nisl aliquet
     - Nulla volutpat aliquam velit
       - Test
++ Very easy!

+### Ordered List

+1. Lorem ipsum dolor sit amet
+2. Consectetur adipiscing elit
+3. Integer molestie lorem at massa

+1. You can use sequential numbers...
+1. ...or keep all the numbers as `1.`

+### Mix Ordered and Unordered List

++ Create a list by starting a line with `+`, `-`, or `*`
++ Sub-lists are made by indenting 2 spaces:
+  - Marker character change forces new list start:
+    1. Lorem ipsum dolor sit amet
+    2. Consectetur adipiscing elit
+    3. Integer molestie lorem at massa
-- Very easy!
++ Very easy!

 ## Paragraph